-If you’ve read a marketing article or two, you’ve probably heard about the USP.
+If you’ve read a marketing article or two, you’ve probably heard about the unique selling proposition (USP).
 I bet a lot of marketers could say it was one of the first marketing concepts they learned.
 That was definitely the case for me.
-But what does this very popular acronym mean and why would any business owner care?
+But what does this very popular acronym mean, and why would any business owner care?

 Don’t worry, our friends, that’s why this article came to life.
-Today we’re going to talk about how to write a unique selling proposition.
+Today we’re going to talk about how to write a unique selling proposition, and we’re going to present to you some unique selling proposition examples.

 Let’s start out with a good old-fashioned definition.

-Differentiation in business drives sales.
-In a world where people are bombarded by ads and brand communication, you have to stand out in front of your potential consumers as the right choice.
-If you’re just like every other business out there, then you’re just relying on hope that consumers will find you first.
+- Differentiation in business drives sales.
+In a world where people are bombarded every second by a Facebook ad or a Google ad, your brand has to stand out in front of your potential consumers as the right choice.
+If you’re just like every other business out there, then you’re just relying on the hope that consumers will find you first.
+And nowadays, it’s not just about ad performance; it’s about providing value to your customers by solving their needs.
+Success stories come by offering an exquisite customer experience, and the only way to do that is by having a great market fit – offering your service to people that really need it.
+A strong value proposition helps you find the ideal customers for your product/service.

-You will get brand awareness.
-A USP might be implied.
-People might know why you’re unique, but most often they don’t.
+- You will get brand awareness.
+A unique selling proposition might be implied.
+Some people might know why you’re unique, but most of them don’t.
 So why wouldn’t you just tell them?
-If you tell them you’re the “go to place” for insert main selling point, then you have already positioned yourself in their mind.
+If you tell them you’re the “go-to place” for insert main selling point, then you have already positioned yourself in their mind.
+You might have the world’s strongest service; if you’re not talking about it nobody will know.

-You’ll have a better sales pitch.
-Especially in the beginning, it’s easy to lose confidence when a potential customer is doubting you.
-But when you know exactly how you are different from your competition and how you can create a better experience for your client, then the sales pitch just comes naturally.
+- You’ll have a better elevator pitch.
+You might be a sales professional, but especially in the beginning, it’s easy to lose confidence when a potential customer is doubting you.
+But when you know exactly how you are different from your competition and how you can create a better customer experience, then the sales pitch just comes naturally.

-You will reach the right audience.
-If you say loud and clear that you’re the best option for something, then customers that look for that benefit, will contact you.
-The ones that don’t, will not.
+- You will reach the right audience.
+In 2021 customers choose businesses that resonate with them.
+It’s about values, not only about the product.
+If you say loud and clear that you’re the best option for something, and you show it, be it an ecommerce business, a product business, or a service one, then customers that look for that benefit will contact you.
+The ones that don’t will not.
 And, trust us, that’s a win-win situation.
-Neither you or them want to lose time and money trying to make it work.
+Neither you nor they want to lose time and money trying to make it work.
 Sometimes, customers are just not right for your business.
 And that’s totally okay.

-Your clients will trust you.
-If you make a promise to your clients, and you keep it, then you are creating yourself the image of a trustworthy company.
-In time, this will not only create loyal customers, but actual promoters for your brand.
+- Your clients will trust you.
+If you make a promise to your clients and you keep it, then you are creating the image of a trustworthy company.
+In time, this will not only create loyal customers but actual promoters for your brand.
 This is the ultimate goal of differentiated marketing.
+Your clients will become evangelists by sharing customer stories and the benefits of working with you.

-Now that you know the importance of creating a USP, let’s actually start the process of writing one.
-To get an idea of what we're going to talk about, below you can see the USP canvas we have created.
+Now that you know the importance of creating a USP, let’s actually start the process of writing a unique selling proposition.
+To get an idea of what we’re going to talk about, below you can see the USP canvas we have created.

 And if you already want to download it, you can do so here.